ComwrapReply/comwrap-whitelabel-eds/blocks/teaser/README.md

 - Image Alt Text: "Team collaboration"
 - Heading: "Check out our career opportunities"
 - Description: "Join our team and make an impact..."
+- **Primary Button:**
-- Primary Button Link: "/careers"
+  - Link: "/careers"
-- Primary Button Text: "View Jobs"
+  - Label: "View Jobs"
+  - Target: Same Window
-- Primary Button Type: Primary
+  - Style: Primary
 - Layout Style: Image Left

+> **Note**: The button fields use element grouping (with `primaryButton_` prefix).
+All fields are combined into a single semantic button element automatically.

 ### Teaser with Two Buttons